 - A limited number of full scholarships will be offered to students eligible for free or reduced lunch (indicated in your program application).
 No additional scholarship application/documentation is required.

 - Our program goals are aligned with national efforts to create and foster diversity in the pursuit of academic and career opportunities related to STEM.
 Preference will be given to students who are eligible for free/reduced lunch.
 Click Here for Federal Guidelines.

 - Upon entrance into the program there will be a deposit of $300, half of the program fee due May 13th.
-This will be subtracted from final program cost, which will be due by June 10th, 2019.
+This will be subtracted from final program cost.

 For specific questions please e-mail NUstemed@gmail.com.